chax-at/transactional-prisma-testing/README.md

 Ends the currently active transaction.
 Must be called after each test so that a new transaction can be started.

 ## Limitations / Caveats
-* Transactions in test cases are generally allowed
-  * However, as of now, inner transactions are simply executed in the outer transaction.
-Inner transaction rollback is not supported yet (i.e. you cannot have a test case which will cause an inner transaction to rollback).
-    * This might be supported in the future using <a href="https://www.postgresql.org/docs/current/sql-savepoint.html">PostgreSQL Savepoints</a> if needed.
-  * In any case, inner transaction atomicitiy is not guaranteed, e.g. you cannot use `await Promise.all(/* Multiple calls that will start transactions */);` in your tests (because queries might be executed in any order).
-Use a regular prisma client instead or call your queries sequentially.
-* There is no query exception handling during the transaction
+* There is no individual query exception handling
+  * **TL;DR**: It is not possible to execute queries after a failing query until `rollbackCurrentTransaction` is called (i.e. in the next test case)
+  * If an individual query fails, PostgreSQL will normally do a rollback for it (if it is not inside a transaction).
-  * The whole test case is executed inside a single transaction.
+  * However, the whole test case is executed inside a single transaction.
 This means that a single failing query (e.g. a unique constraint error) will close the transaction, preventing any other queries from being executed.
     Therefore, your test case must only contain one failing query at most, and it must be the last query in the test case.
-  * This might be supported in the future using <a href="https://www.postgresql.org/docs/current/sql-savepoint.html">PostgreSQL Savepoints</a> before each query if needed.
+  * This might be supported in the future using <a href="https://www.postgresql.org/docs/current/sql-savepoint.html">PostgreSQL Savepoints</a> around each query if needed.

-    (internal note: these savepoints must be released after each query because there will be performance problems with more than 64 active savepoints).
+    (implementation note: these savepoints must be released after each query because there will be performance problems with more than 64 active savepoints).
+* Transactions in test cases are generally supported
+  * Inner transaction rollback is implemented by using <a href="https://www.postgresql.org/docs/current/sql-savepoint.html">PostgreSQL Savepoints</a>
+    and behaves as expected (compared to single query rollback as described above).
+  * However, parallel transaction execution is not supported, e.g. you cannot use `await Promise.all(/* Multiple calls that will each start transactions */);` in your tests (because queries might be executed in any order and savepoint rollback does not work in this case).
+    Use a regular prisma client instead or call your queries sequentially.
 * Sequences (auto increment IDs) are not reset when transaction are rolled back.
 If you need specific IDs in your tests, you can
   <a href="https://stackoverflow.com/a/41108598">reset all sequences by using SETVAL</a> before each test.